robpc/git-semver/README.md

 3.0.0-main.4
 ```

-#### Branch Priority

-Branches are searched in the order below by default:

-- `(main|master)`
-- `release-.*`
-- `hotfix-.*`
-- `dev(elop)?`
-- `.*`

-Use `-b, --branch-filters` options to supply a custom ordered list of filters. `git-semver` will look for branch that has the reference as a ancestor in the order dictated by the filter list.
-This is useful in situtation where a commit is the ancestor of multiple branches (ie after a merge).
-In that case, one can prioritize the `main` branch over a feature branch.
-When multiple branches match a filter they will be done in reverse alphabetical order.

-Use the `-s, --sort` option to provide and alternative method for sorting branches that match a particular filter.
-The default is `desc` which sorts reverse alphabetically, but the options are `asc`, `desc`, and `semver`.

 #### Build Metadata

 In semver, the [build metadata](https://semver.org/#spec-item-10) is useful for adding info about the build but does not affect the version.

-Use `-g, --add-build-sha` to add the short hash to the build metadata.
+Use `-s, --add-build-sha` to add the short hash to the build metadata.

 _example_